firehol/infrastructure/README.md

 matches.

 If everything is OK, detached signatures are created for each tar-file and the results uploaded to the github release.
+It is now ready to be published from the website.

 Announce on the mailing lists (doc/announce.template) and website.